deepwritescode/hello-api/README.md

 # hello-api
-A simple REST api built on nodejs with a mysql database, redis session store, and passport authentication
+A simple REST api built on nodejs with a mysql database, using JWT for authenticating

 ## Install the essentials